-Her work focuses on publishing; information management and collections aggregation; cultural data, intellectual property policy and open content initiatives; visualization; and advanced search strategies.
-She has led a number of pioneering multi-institutional research and development projects in the museum and library community including Steve: The Museum Social Tagging Project.
-She currently serves as research director for Project Audience, an interdisciplinary collaboration of arts and culture organizations founded by the Andrew W. Mellon Foundation.
-She researches, writes, teaches, and lectures regularly on museum publishing, IP policy, open content initiatives, information management, cataloguing, digitization, search and access, and social software.
+Her work focuses on publishing; information management and collections aggregation; cultural data; intellectual property policy and open content initiatives; accessibility; and advanced search strategies.
+She has led a number of pioneering multi-institutional research and development projects in the museum and library community including the Coyote visual description project, Steve: The Museum Social Tagging Project, and Project Audience, an interdisciplinary collaboration of arts and culture organizations founded by the Andrew W. Mellon Foundation.
+She researches, writes, teaches, and lectures regularly on museum publishing, IP policy and open content initiatives, cataloguing, and accessibility.